 Personally, I think that it would benefit any grappler to learn the basics of catch wrestling.
-Thankfully, anyone can learn catch wrestling techniques online through online membership websites such as Scientific Wrestling Online and catch wrestling instructionals.
+Thankfully, anyone can learn catch wrestling techniques online tutorials and catch wrestling instructionals.
 Of course, it does not replace learning in person but it might be your only option.

 For more on where and how to learn catch wrestling check out my article: Where and How To Learn Catch Wrestling!
 Even if you choose to study BJJ, I think it is useful to learn from all of the grappling arts to become the best grappler possible.